ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/object_extraction_selection_dialog.png" data-toggle="lightbox"><img src="figs/object_extraction_selection_dialog.png" class="img-responsive" /></a>

+The object feature calculation is plugin-based.
+Per default ilastik comes with 3 feature plugins: "Standard Object Features", "Skeleton Feautures" (2D only), and "Convex Hull Features".
-The "Standard Object Features" refer to the built-in ilastik features, computed by the [vigra library](https://ukoethe.github.io/vigra/doc-release/vigra/group__FeatureAccumulators.html).
+Those features are computed by the [vigra library](https://ukoethe.github.io/vigra/doc-release/vigra/group__FeatureAccumulators.html).
-Unless otherwise specified by the "Coord" prefix, the features are computed on the grayscale values of the pixels that belong to the object.
+The features are subdivided into three groups: "Location", "Shape", and "Intensity Distribution".
+Location-based features take into account _absolute coordinate positions_ in the image.
+These are only useful in special cases when the position of the object in the image can be used to infer the object type.
+Shape-based features extract shape descriptors from the object masks.
+Lastly, "Intensity Distribution" features operate on image value statistics.
 You will also notice features, which can be computed "in the neighborhood".
-In that case, the neighborhood of the object (specified by the user at the bottom of the dialog) is found by distance transform and the feature is computed for the object itself and for the neighborhood including and excluding the object.
+In that case, the _neighborhood_ of the object (specified by the user at the bottom of the dialog) is found by distance transform and the feature is computed for the object itself and for the neighborhood including and excluding the object.

+<a href="figs/object_extraction_selection_dialog_neigh.png" data-toggle="lightbox"><img src="figs/object_extraction_selection_dialog_neigh.png" class="img-responsive" /></a>

 Need more features?
 Object features are plugin-based and very easy to extend if you know a little Python.
-A detailed example of a user-defined plugin can be found in the $ILASTIK/examples directory, while [this page](https://ilastik.org/ilastik/applet_library.html#object-extraction) contains a higher-level description of the few functions you'd have to implement.
+A detailed example of a user-defined plugin can be found in the $ILASTIK/examples directory, while [this page](https://ilastik.github.io/ilastik/applet_library.html#object-extraction) contains a higher-level description of the few functions you'd have to implement.

-<a href="figs/object_extraction_selection_dialog_neigh.png" data-toggle="lightbox"><img src="figs/object_extraction_selection_dialog_neigh.png" class="img-responsive" /></a>

 Once you have selected the features you like, the applet will proceed to compute them.
 For large 3D datasets this step can take quite a while.
 However, keep in mind that most of the time selecting more features at this step is not more expensive computationally.
 We therefore recommend that you select all features you think you might try for classification and then choose a subset of these features in the next applet.

-Note on spacial features: Features that are preceded with the "Coord" prefix produce features with absolute coordinate positions in the image.
-These are only useful in special cases when the position of the object in the image can be used to infer the object type.

 ## Prediction for objects - "Object Classification" applet
 This applet allows you to label the objects and classify them based on the features, computed in the previous applet.
 If you want to choose a subset of features, press the "Subset features" button.
 Adding labels and changing their color is done the same way as in the